Deity25/Skill-to-Job-Trust-Graph-for-Informal-Workers/README.md

 cd /Users//Documents/RV5_SkillTrustGraph
 ./start.sh

-Firstly i created the 4-5 line step wise the bootup as npm run and all but then i optimized because i am too much lazy
+Firstly i created the 4-5 line step wise the bootup as npm run and all but then i optimized because i am too much lazy and above is result with help of LLM ChatGpt
 ```

 Frontend: `http://localhost:5500`